 Under his guidance, the Gators recorded 116 interceptions, the most in the SEC and the second-best total in the nation during that time frame.
 In 2010, Heater led the Gator secondary to a No. 3 ranking in SEC pass defense and SEC pass defense efficiency, while ranking second in the conference with 17 interceptions.
 Safety Ahmad Black was named a second team All-American in 2010.

 In 2009, Heater helped guide a Florida secondary that ranked first in the SEC, the first time since 1988, and second in the nation in pass defense, allowing just 152.8 yards per game.
 Four opponents failed to crack the 100-yard mark in passing offense against the Gators and six completed fewer than 50 percent of their pass attempts.
 Heater helped turn around a defensive secondary that was one of the nation's worst in 2007 to rank among the best in 2008.

-Heater served as the recruiting coordinator for the 2006 and 2007 Florida classes that each ranked among the top two nationally, including No. 1 by several services.
+Heater served as the recruiting coordinator for the 2006 and 2007 Florida classes that ranked among the top two nationally, including No. 1 by several services.
 The 2008 class was ranked in the top five by several services.

+He spent five years at Washington (1999-2003), and during his first season at Notre Dame (1988), Heater was a member of the coaching staff that led the Irish to a 12-0 record and the 1988 national championship.
 He also served as the secondary coach at Notre Dame (1988-90), Ohio State (1985-87) and Wisconsin (1982-84).
 Heater coached the running backs from 1977-78 and the secondary at Toledo from 1979-81.
 He began his collegiate coaching career in 1976 at Northern Arizona, coaching running backs.

 Heater was drafted by the New Orleans Saints in the 10th round with the 241st overall selection in the 1975 NFL Draft.